Shopping Cart

 No Strings Attached: Even if you choose a clinic we don’t partner with, we’re still here to help you make the best decision.

-Top Stem Cell Therapy Clinics in India for Alzheimer’s
+Top Stem Cell Therapy Clinics for Alzheimer’s

 Is Stem Cell Therapy for Alzheimer’s Safe?

 In fact, safety has been a consistent finding across different delivery methods.
-Including IV infusion, nasal sprays, and even direct brain injections.
+Including IV infusion, nasal sprays and even direct brain injections.

 That said, most trials are still small, and long-term safety beyond 6–12 months hasn’t been fully studied.
 Larger studies are needed before stem cell therapy can be declared fully risk-free.
 But so far, it looks promising.